 What is a National Police Check?

-A National Police Check (NPC) is a document that lists an individual’s disclosable court outcomes and pending payments sourced from the databases of all Australian police jurisdictions.
+A National Police Check (NPC), now known as a Nationally Coordinated Criminal History Check (NCCHC) is a document that lists an individual’s disclosable court outcomes and pending charges sourced from the databases of all Australian police jurisdictions.
 Certain convictions, such as spent or juvenile convictions, may not be disclosed on a NPC in accordance with the legislation of the various police jurisdictions.

 Is Checked Australia authorised to provide me with a National Police Check?